Floorp-Projects/Floorp/modules/libpref/docs/index.md

 values as the parent process.

 ### Child process startup (parent side)
-When the first child process is created, the parent process serializes its hash table into a shared, immutable snapshot.
+When the first child process is created, the parent process serializes most of its hash table into a shared, immutable snapshot.
 This snapshot is stored in a shared memory region managed by a `SharedPrefMap` instance.

-The parent process then clears the hash table.
-The hash table is subsequently used only to store changed pref values.
+Sanitized preferences (matching _either_ the denylist of the dynamically named heuristic) are not included in the shared memory region.
+After building the shared memory region, the parent process clears the hash table and then re-enters sanitized prefs into it.
+Besides the sanitized prefs, the hash table is subsequently used only to store changed pref values.

-When any child process is created, the parent process serializes all pref values present in the hash table (i.e. those that have changed since the snapshot was made) and stores them in a second, short-lived shared memory region.
-This represents the set of changes the child process needs to apply on top of the snapshot, and allows it to build a hash table which should exactly match the parent's.
+When any child process is created, the parent process serializes all pref values present in the hash table (i.e. those that have changed since the snapshot was made) _except sanitized prefs__ and stores them in a second, short-lived shared memory region.
+This represents the set of changes the child process needs to apply on top of the snapshot, and allows it to build a hash table which should exactly match the parent's, modulo the sanitized prefs.

 The parent process passes two file descriptors to the child process, one for each region of memory.
 The snapshot is the same for all child processes.